 ITSAN is a Member in Good Standing of the Coalition of Skin Diseases

-Representatives from the Coalition of Skin Diseases at American Academy of Dermatology Association Legislative Conference, Washington D.C., September 2017.
-ITSAN leadership pictured: President Kelly Barta – first row, third from left.
-Board Member Steve Zabriskie, last row, 2nd from the left.
+Representatives from the Coalition of Skin Diseases at American Academy of Dermatology Association Legislative Conference, Washington D.C., July 2018.
+ITSAN leadership pictured: President Kelly Barta, first row, far right – Secretary Jodie Ohr, second row, 3rd from the left.

 All of ITSAN’s Executive Board have either suffered from Topical Steroid Withdrawal themselves or cared for a loved one who has.

 - Jodie Ohr – Secretary

 Bookkeeper: Bonnie Campbell, Satellite Beach, FL